ANSI/IICRC S520 Mold Remediation

-Standard and Reference Guide for Professional Mold Remediation (2008)
+ANSI/IICRC S520 Standard and IICRC R520 Reference Guide for Professional Mold Remediation

-BSR-IICRC S520-2008 is a procedural standard and reference guide for the remediation of mold damaged structures and contents.
-IICRC S520 is based on reliable remediation and restoration principles, research and practical experience, and attempts to combine essential academic principles with practical elements of water damage restoration for technicians facing “real-life” mold remediation challenges.
-The S520 is written for use by those involved in the mold remediation industry, and is the result of collaboration among microbiologists and other scientists, public health professionals, industrial hygienists, remediation contractors, restoration service companies, cleaning and restoration training schools, trade associations that service the professional restoration industry, allied trade-persons, and others with related professional and practical experience.
+The ANSI/IICRC S520 is a procedural standard for the remediation of mold damaged structures and contents.
+The ANSI/IICRC S520 is based on reliable remediation and restoration principles, research and practical experience, and attempts to combine essential academic principles with practical elements of water damage restoration for technicians facing “real-life” mold remediation challenges.
+The S520 and R520 are written for use by those involved in the mold remediation industry, and is the result of collaboration among microbiologists and other scientists, public health professionals, industrial hygienists, remediation contractors, restoration service companies, cleaning and restoration training schools, trade associations that service the professional restoration industry, allied trade-persons and others with related professional and practical experience.

-The S520 Consensus Body Chair is Jim Pearson and Vice Chair is Scott Armour.
+The S520 Consensus Body Chair is Jim Pearson and Vice Chair is Rachel Adams.

 Click here for a webinar recording on the ANSI/IICRC S520 Standard and IICRC R520 Reference Guide – Summary of Changes – What You Need to Know.